You Can't Always Get What You Want: Games of Ordered Preference: Preliminaries and Related Work

 \section{Preliminaries and Related Work}

 In this section, we introduce two important concepts underpinning our work and discuss the related literature in each area.
 In \cref{sec:mpcc}, we discuss how we formulate the problem of ordered preferences as a hierarchical optimization problem, and transcribe it as an \ac{mpcc}.
-In \cref{sec:gne}, we introduce \acp{gnep} and their relationship to \acp{micp}, for which an off-the-shelf solver exists.
+Next, in \cref{sec:gne}, we introduce \acp{gnep} and discuss their relationship to \acp{micp}, for which an off-the-shelf solver is available.